nigelrodrigues15/NigelR/README.md

 **Day 1**: Landing Page

-- [ ] Create index.html and sample CSS file
+- [ ] Create rails backend and react frontend
 - [ ] Learn how to access the twitter API
 - [ ] Create a static dummy form on the webpage